material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ## Life of a Plan

-This article walks through the life of a Plan and its eventual execution.
+Let's walk through the life of a Plan.

 1. Create a Runtime.
 1. Create Plans.